 Moving on, a divorce is never easy financially regardless of the amount of money you have.
 Many parties will struggle to hire an attorney to represent their best interests in a divorce case.
 While one party may have greater earning power over the other, the party with less earning power will greatly feel the effects of the divorce proceeding.
 This is because your regular life will continue during the divorce proceeding.
 All bills and expenses associated with children will continue to roll in regardless.
 If you already struggled to maintain a decent living, it will get no easier if you are going through a divorce.
 The fight over assets and accounts can take its toll.
 However, there are many tips for saving money during the proceeding and ways to obtain funding to help you.
-Being resourceful is important, because not many people under the amount of hard work, analyzation, and dedication that will be put into your case.
+Being resourceful is important because not many people under the amount of hard work, analysis, and dedication that will be put into your case.
 There is no fixed amount of how much a divorce will cost, and you should beware of any attorney claiming there is.

 Just as important as it is to get a divorce, having a healthy divorce is important to help the process go smoothly.
-Aside from the actual divorce proceeding, it is even more important that a person focuses on their mental health during and after a divorce.
+Aside from the actual divorce proceeding, it is even more important than a person focuses on their mental health during and after a divorce.
 Divorces are said to be one of the most traumatic experiences in a person’s life, closely relating it to experiencing the death of a loved one.
 A divorce can trigger all types of painful emotions and can potentially lead to depression.
 Understanding and assessing your emotions during and after a divorce is, if not, more important than getting a divorce.
 Your entire world has suddenly changed, and the normal routine is disrupted bringing uncertainty for what the future holds.